freeCodeCamp/i18n-curriculum/curriculum/challenges/german/16-the-odin-project/top-links-and-images/links-and-images-lesson-d.md

 Refresh the `index` page in the browser and try clicking the `about` link again, it should now be back in working order.

-In many cases, this will work just fine; however, you can still run into unexpected issues with this approach.
-Prepending `./` before the link will in most cases prevent such issues.
+In den meisten Fällen wird dies problemlos funktionieren, aber es kann auch zu unerwarteten Problemen führen.
+Das Voranstellen von `./` vor den Link verhindert in den meisten Fällen solche Probleme.
 By adding `./` you are specifying to your code that it should start looking for the file/directory relative to the **current** directory.

 ```html
 <body>